persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-08-09-devops-and-headless-cms.md

 ---
 DevOps and Git-based Headless CMS used with my Blog

-Note: 10-08-2023 - Decap CMS is replacing the Netlify CMS keeping most / all of the features - React based.
+Note: The Decap CMS was formerly known as Netlify CMS and seems to keep most / all of the features of Netlify CMS.

 This Blog is using a CI / CD Pipeline as an important concept of DevOps.
 An Editor of the Blog can use Git-based CMS for content administration while an Administrator or Developer of the Blog can use GitHub as well as VS Code.